 From the study plan, you can create your timetable using UnivIS (Fig. 16) and print it out.

 To give you an idea of what a study plan looks like, we have filled in one example for you here.
-You can find more samples and further information on the MSc ISoSySc Web pages, see http://www.uni-bamberg.de/en/ma-isosysc/regulations-documents/.

 The study plan is designed for